joaoviictorti/shadow-rs/README.md

 > [!WARNING]
 > This project is for educational and research purposes.
 Malicious use of the software is strictly prohibited and discouraged.
 I am not responsible for any damage caused by improper use of the software.

-## Overview

-This project, called shadow-rs, is designed to create a rootkit in the Windows kernel using the Rust language.
-The aim is to demonstrate advanced techniques for developing rootkits, taking advantage of the security and performance features of the Rust language.
 ## Features

 #### Process